 “You can often tell whether a person intends to destroy you with a comment or intends to just bring about some change,” writes Booher in Communicate With Confidence.
 “Pay attention to the person’s word choice, emotion, and body language.”

-Does your partner call you names (eg, “you’re lazy”) or comment on your behaviour (eg, “when you lie around all day and don’t help around the house, I feel frustrated”)?
-Does she have specific changes she’d like you to make, or does she just generally criticize everything you do?
+Does your husband call you names (eg, “you’re lazy”) or comment on your behaviour (eg, “when you lie around all day and don’t help around the house, I feel frustrated”)?
+Does he have specific changes she’d like you to make, or does he just generally criticize everything you do?
 Is the subject of the criticism something you can change?
-Is your partner criticizing you in an attempt to control you, or to make you feel guilty?
+Is your husband criticizing you in an attempt to control you, or to make you feel guilty?

-It can be difficult to take a step back and determine if your spouse’s criticisms are legit or not, but it’s an important distinction to make.
+It can be difficult to take a step back and determine if your husband’s criticisms are legit or not, but it’s an important distinction to make.
 If you’re in an unhealthy marriage, you may need to go beyond coping with criticism to finding the strength to leave a bad marriage.
 The best way to cope with a critical husband may be to leave him.

 Think twice before you invite criticism